rezaabdullah/Raspberry-Pi-Setup/README.md

-#1.
-Raspberry Pi Headless Setup Instructions
+#Raspberry Pi Headless Setup Instructions
 **Following methods are verified in Windows 10**<br/>
 *Complexities of the methods are in ascending order.
 However, Method 2 is* **PREFERRED** *due to security concern.*